All Episodes

 Those are assigned to you as a child, and they sort of never go away.

-So even though I call it brainwashing, I do not say it's a bad idea.
+So, even though I call it brainwashing, I do not say it's a bad idea.

-Um, but one of the best ways to brainwash somebody is to ask them to write an essay.
+But one of the best ways to brainwash somebody is to ask them to write an essay.

 This is a real thing.

-Not every person, not completely, it's one of those statistical things.
+It's one of those statistical things.

-That we require people to quote assimilate, but that means more than just learning the language, right?
+That we require people to, quote, assimilate, but that means more than just learning the language, right?

-You it's more than that.
+It's more than that.

 It's like getting that whole American vibe thing.

-They're like, oh, I'd like to assimilate, good idea.
+They're like, oh, I'd like to assimilate.

 But it's not really that different than brainwashing.